 All of the recommended tetherball poles, sets, and balls below are sold by Online Sports, which has links to their full catalog of tetherball equipment on every product page.

 A tetherball is much like a volleyball, except that it needs some way to be attached to a rope.
 The attachment comes in two types: a loop protruding from the tetherball's surface or a bar recessed below the surface.
 I recommend the second type.
 The protruding loops tend to break faster, and when they get hit, they hurt the player's hand.
 The recessed bar is a little harder to get the rope through when you first set up your court, but it's well worth that extra bit of effort, as hitting the reinforced part of the tetherball near the bar hurts much less than hitting the loop, and it's nearly impossible to hit the bar itself.

 Tetherballs vary quite a lot in how soft they feel when hit.
 Most tetherballs are made much too hard; your hands can start hurting pretty quickly, and an accidental hit on the wrist has quite a sting.
 The Super Soft type is most comfortable, and you don't give up any other qualities to gain that comfort.
 I recommend the four Super Soft tetherballs above, which all have recessed bars and come with nylon ropes.
-The sizes of the photos do not indicate the sizes of the tetherballs.

 Recommended Tetherball Poles and Tetherball Sets